Bai Zhuoxuan

 Bai Zhuoxuan (Chinese: 白卓璇; born 16 November 2002) is a Chinese professional tennis player.

-Bai has a career-high singles ranking by the WTA of 83, achieved on 4 March 2024.
+She has a career-high singles ranking by the WTA of No. 83, achieved on 4 March 2024.

 Career

-2023-2024: WTA Tour, major and top 100 debuts
+2023–2024: Major, WTA Tour and top 100 debuts, hiatus

 Ranked No. 209, Bai made her WTA Tour debut at the 2023 Internationaux de Strasbourg, after entering the singles main draw as a lucky loser.
-She held two match points against Varvara Gracheva in the first round but eventually lost.
+She held two match points against Varvara Gracheva in the first round, before losing the match.

-She made her major debut at Wimbledon, after qualifying for the main draw.
+She made her major debut at the 2023 Wimbledon Championships, after qualifying for the main draw.
 She reached the second round defeating Ysaline Bonaventure for her first major match win, before losing to eventual finalist, sixth seed Ons Jabeur, in 45 minutes.

 At the beginning of the Asian swing, she also qualified for the Ningbo Open.

-She received a wildcard for the qualifying competition into the WTA 1000 China Open.
+She received a wildcard for the qualifying competition into the WTA 1000 2023 China Open.
 She also received a wildcard for the WTA 500 Zhengzhou Open where she recorded a win over lucky loser Tamara Korpatsch.

-She made debuts at the Australian and the French Open but lost in the first rounds.

-She qualified for a second year in a row at Wimbledon defeating Zarina Diyas in the final round of qualifying but also lost in the first round.
+In 2024, she made her debuts at the Australian and the French Open but lost in the first rounds.
+She qualified for a second year in a row at Wimbledon defeating Zarina Diyas in the final round of qualifying but again lost in the first round, this time to Harriet Dart.

+2025–2026: Majors comeback

+Following a long hiatus since August 2024, Bai played in Jiujiang at the 2025 Jiangxi Open, reaching the quarterfinals, She entered the 2026 Australian Open qualifying competition using her protected ranking, and made it to the main draw for a second time.
+Bai defeated Anastasia Pavlyuchenkova in the first round, before losing her next match to world No. 1, Aryna Sabalenka.

+In May 2026, she competed again at the Jiangxi Open, now a WTA 125 event, making the semifinals and losing there in two sets to Liang En-shuo.